Michigan State University

 AE585: Aerospace Engineering Seminar course is held on Thursday afternoons in the Boeing Lecture Hall, FXB Building at 4:00 PM.
 This course is held in both the fall and winter terms.

-Daniel J. Inman received his Ph.D. from Michigan State University in Mechanical Engineering in 1980 and is the C. L. “Kelly” Johnson Collegiate Professor Department of Aerospace Engineering at the University of Michigan.
+Daniel J. Inman received his Ph.D. from Michigan State University in Mechanical Engineering in 1980 and is the Harm Buning Collegiate Professor in the Department of Aerospace Engineering at the University of Michigan.
 Since 1980, he has published eight books (on vibration, energy harvesting, control, statics, and dynamics), eight software manuals, 20 book chapters, over 375 journal papers and 650 proceedings papers, given 68 keynote or plenary lectures, graduated 64 Ph.D. students and supervised more than 75 MS degrees.
 He works in the area of applying smart structures to solve aerospace engineering problems including energy harvesting, structural health monitoring, vibration suppression and morphing aircraft.
 He is a Fellow of AIAA, ASME, IIAV, SEM and AAM.

 HONORS AND AWARDS